livekit/components-js/packages/core/etc/components-core.api.md

 import { DataPacket_Kind } from 'livekit-client';
 import type { DataPublishOptions } from 'livekit-client';
 import { LocalAudioTrack } from 'livekit-client';
-import { LocalParticipant } from 'livekit-client';
+import type { LocalParticipant } from 'livekit-client';
 import { LocalVideoTrack } from 'livekit-client';
 import loglevel from 'loglevel';
 import { Observable } from 'rxjs';